openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 #### Bootstrap Failures

-The bootstrap runs a couple of baremetal-specific services, including Ironic as well as a utility that populates introspection data for the control plane.
+The bootstrap runs a couple of baremetal-specific services, including Ironic and a utility that populates hardware information for the control plane hosts.

 Bootstrap typically fails for baremetal when we can't download the machine-os image into our local HTTP cache.
 Less common, but still